smartdevicelink/sdl_java_suite/README.md

 #### base Folder
 The base folder contains the source set that is shared between all of the compilable projects.
 This folder does not contain a compilable project.

-#### baseAndroid Folder
-The baseAndroid folder contains symbolic links to files and folders from the base folder.
-This has been included since the Java Suite refactor is a minor version release and the base folder contains breaking changes for the Android project.
-This folder does not contain a compilable project.

 #### android Folder
 The android folder contains the SDL Android library as well as the sample project for Android.
 Both of those are compilable projects.